Inaugural Center for Cardiovascular Disease Prevention Symposium: Innovating Prevention- From Precision Science to Real World Impact

 Learning Objectives

-1. Apply contemporary evidence-based prevention strategies across the spectrum of cardiovascular disease, including atherosclerosis, arrhythmias, sudden cardiac death, heart failure, and cardiomyopathy.
+1. Apply evidence-based prevention strategies across the cardiovascular disease spectrum, including atherosclerosis, arrhythmias, sudden cardiac death, heart failure, and cardiomyopathy.

-2. Integrate precision medicine approaches - including advanced cardiovascular imaging, genomics, proteomics, metabolomics, and biomarker-based assessment - to enhance cardiovascular risk stratification and early disease detection.
+2. Incorporate precision medicine approaches including advanced imaging, multi-omics and biomarkers -to improve cardiovascular risk assessment and early disease detection.

-4. Implement multidisciplinary and lifespan-based prevention strategies to reduce the risk of first cardiovascular events and prevent disease progression or recurrence in diverse patient populations.
+4. Implement multidisciplinary, lifespan-based prevention strategies to reduce the risk of initial cardiovascular events and prevent progression or recurrence.

-5. Incorporate social determinants of health, community partnerships, and population health strategies into cardiovascular prevention programs to improve health equity, access to care, and long-term outcomes.
+5. Address social determinants of health by incorporating community partnerships and population health strategies to improve access, equity, and long-term outcomes.

-7. Translate scientific discovery and innovation into clinical and community practice by identifying barriers, facilitators, and implementation strategies that enable sustainable and scalable cardiovascular prevention programs.
+7. Translate innovation into practice by identifying barriers and implementing scalable, sustainable cardiovascular prevention programs.

 Course summary